ircv3/ircv3-specifications/extensions/resume.md

 ## Resuming A Connection
 When a client detects that it has become disconnected from a server, it SHOULD try to resume before it breaks the existing connection.

 Upon establishing the new connection, the client begins capability negotiation, negotiates all mutually-supported capabilities, and MUST confirm that the `draft/resume-0.4` capability exists.
 If this capability does not exist, the client continues connection registration without attempting to resume.
-If this capability does exist, the client sends the `RESUME` command and MUST wait for either a `RESUME SUCCESS` or a `RESUME ERR` message before continuing registration.
-It should be noted that the client MUST NOT perform SASL authentication if the `draft/resume-0.4` capability exists, as this will end connection registration and abort the resumption attempt before the resume attempt can complete.
+If this capability does exist, the client sends the `RESUME` command and MUST wait for either a `RESUME` or a `FAIL RESUME` message from the server before continuing registration.
+It should be noted that the client MUST NOT perform SASL authentication if the `draft/resume-0.4` capability exists and they wish to resume their session, as completing SASL auth will end connection registration and abort the resumption attempt.

 If the token provided by the new client is validated by the server, the old client completed connection registration with the server, and both the old and new clients use TLS, then the attempt SHOULD be successful.
-If the attempt is successful, the server MUST send a `RESUME SUCCESS` message and complete connection registration immediately (at which time the state will begin to replay as described below).
-If the attempt is unsuccessful, the server MUST send a `RESUME ERR` message, MAY send any additional error numerics, and then allows the client to continue connection registration.
+If the attempt is successful, the server MUST send the client a `RESUME` message and complete connection registration immediately (at which time the state will begin to replay as described below).
+If the attempt is unsuccessful (for example, if either session is not using a secure connection), the server MUST send a `FAIL RESUME` message, and then allow the client to continue connection registration.

 If the client receives a `RESUME SUCCESS` message, connection registration will complete immediately and state will begin to replay as described below.
-If the client receives a `RESUME ERR`, the client MUST continue registration as though they are joining the server normally.
+If the client receives a `FAIL RESUME`, the client MUST continue registration as though they are joining the server normally.

 On a successful request, the server: